 All of our coaches are volunteers who are dedicating their time to give your player the best lacrosse experience possible!
 If you have encouraging words or general questions about lacrosse, feel free to ask.
 However, if you have questions or concerns about coaching philosophies, playing time or policies, please direct any issues to our Parent Advocate, Michelle Kirkland.

 Full refunds will be issued until uniform orders are placed, approximately one week after registration closes.
 After uniform orders are placed, partial refunds will be issued (excluding uniform item fees).
-No refunds will be made after the first jamboree/tournament.
+No refunds will be made after the first practice in the fall or first jamboree/tournament in the spring.
 If the season cancels, tournament and jamboree fees will be refunded.

 See the US Lacrosse Equipment Guide for detailed information about required gear for your player.
 The stick is the most important piece of equipment you will purchase for your new player.
 For a stick tutorial and recommendations on what stick to purchase see the following video: POWLAX Stick Recommendation